altera-opensource/arm-trusted-firmware/README.md

 1. Uboot + TF-A Boot Flow
 	- Supported in altera-opensource/u-boot-socfpga branch:socfpga_v2020.04 onwards

-2. TF-A Diamond Mesa Support
+2. TF-A eASIC N5X Support
 	- Current release only have support for BL31
-	- Hence TF-A only usable as secure monitor for Diamond Mesa platform
+	- Hence TF-A only usable as secure monitor for eASIC N5X platform

-3. FPGA Crypto Service (FCS) Limitation
-	- Not supported in Intel Quartus Prime Pro 20.4 release
-	- Only supported in Simics software virtual platform

-4. Vendor Authorized Boot (VAB)
+3. Vendor Authorized Boot (VAB)
 	- Not supported for TF-A + UEFI boot flow for this release
 	- BL2 -> BL31 -> UEFI -> Linux

-5. Double-Bit Error Handling in EL3
+4. Double-Bit Error Handling in EL3
 	- Linux EDAC framework failure in triggering DBE handling is reported
 	- Processor cores are trapped in EL3
 	- Fixes are delayed to next release cycle